Traveller, Trespasser & Rough Sleeper Evictions

 Procedures and Protocols

 UK Bailiffs offers a fast, legally compliant service for removing unauthorised encampments.
-Our agents work professionally to resolve situations with minimal disruption.
+Our agents work professionally to resolve matters quickly, safely and with minimal disruption to the landowner, surrounding occupiers and the wider site.

 Step-by-Step Eviction Process

-• Initial consultation: call us to discuss the situation, the lawful options, and fees.
+• Initial consultation: call us to discuss the situation, the lawful options and likely fees.

-• Online form: complete a short instruction form — we prepare and issue the relevant notices.
+• Online form: complete a short instruction form and we prepare the relevant notices and operational steps.

-• Notice & risk assessment: notices are served and the site is assessed on arrival.
+• Notice and risk assessment: the site is assessed on arrival and the operational position is reviewed.

 • Strategy options: